Kstarr791/final_project/README.md

 ## 7.  **Additional Analyses and Figures**

 I will attempt to do an additional R script *just for fun* that I will have DeepSeek AI produce for me for my own curiosity's sake.
-Further analysis of tyr genes, we will be creating a multi-panel summary figure that answers three key questions:
+For further analysis of tyr genes, we will be creating a multi-panel summary figure that answers three key questions:

     1. How long are the tyr genes?
 (Histogram)